 Meet the Housemaster

-Peter was educated at Glasgow Academy and the University of St Andrews, where he read English Literature, before going on to the University of the West of England to complete his PGCE.
-He started his teaching career at Merchiston Castle School in Edinburgh, before teaching in South Africa at St Alban’s College, Pretoria and arriving at Haileybury in 2009.
+Tom was educated at Monmouth School for Boys and the University of Exeter, where he read History & Ancient History, before going on to the University of the West of England to complete his PGCE.
+He started his teaching career at Merchiston Castle School in Edinburgh, before teaching in South Africa at St Alban’s College, Pretoria and arriving at Haileybury in 2018.

 Tutors and HPA representative

-Peter is supported in his work by an experienced team of Tutors, many of whom have been in the House for a number of years.
-Additionally, the boys have the invaluable support of the House Matron, Sam, who is also highly involved in the pastoral care of the boys and helps with the day to day domestic management of the House.
-Edmonstone also has its own representative from the Haileybury Parents’ Association through a number of our current parents.
+Tom is greatly appreciative of the support offered to him by the experienced team of Tutors, many of whom have been in the House for a number of years.
+Additionally, the boys have the invaluable support of the House Matron, Sam, who is also highly involved in their pastoral care and the day to day domestic management of the House.
+Edmonstone also has superb representation from the Haileybury Parents’ Association through a number of our current parents.